MEO Arena: Architecture

-EXPO'98
+Expo '98

-During EXPO'98, the building was called the Pavilion of Utopia and housed the spectacle "Oceans and Utopias".
+During Expo '98, the building was called the Pavilion of Utopia and housed the spectacle "Oceans and Utopias".

-The EXPO'98 theme was "Knowledge of the Seas or of the Future", and while other expositions approached the "ocean" themes from artistic, scientific or historical perspective, at the Utopian Pavilion, the designers took a symbolic, dreamlike, and/or magical approach to the exhibits.
+The Expo '98 theme was "Knowledge of the Seas or of the Future", and while other expositions approached the "ocean" themes from artistic, scientific or historical perspective, at the Utopian Pavilion, the designers took a symbolic, dreamlike, and/or magical approach to the exhibits.
 As such, during the 132 days of the exposition, the Pavilion was an open space to showcase works of imagination, reflecting the fears, myths and legends that throughout history, have been associated with the World's oceans.
 Visitors were awarded with sights of Daedalus, Greek Gods, mythical heroes such as Hercules, as well as colorful displays portraying the birth of mankind and gods, the Big Bang, the Deluge, Atlantis, the Age of Discovery and space travel, just to name a few.
 Written by François I. Confine and Philippe Genty, and produced by Rozon, the show (which was presented four times a day) mixed classic theatrical elements and modern multimedia technology.

 Events

+Sporting events

+The arena was also the final venue of the 1999 FIBA Under-19 World Championship, between USA and Spain.
+The 2001 IAAF World Indoor Championships, the 2002 World Fencing Championships and the 2000 ATP Finals also took place there.